-Granholm reported to be Energy Secretary nominee
+Biden to name Granholm as energy secretary

 “The question is, where are they going to get them from?” she said on CNN in 2017.
 “Are they going to get everything from China, everything from Europe?
 Or are we going to get in this game and create jobs for our people?

 “So to me, this is an economic issue.
-And I think that in red states, in purple states, and in blue states this is a jobs message, good-paying advanced jobs.”
+And I think that in red states, in purple states and in blue states, this is a jobs message, good-paying advanced jobs.”

 Granholm sits on the board of Proterra, a California company that manufactures heavy-duty electric buses.
 Born in British Columbia, she moved to California with her family when she was 4 years old.
-She is currently a professor of law and public policy at the University of California Berkeley School of Law.
+She is currently a professor of law and public policy at Berkeley’s School of Law.

 She would not be the first energy secretary without a background in nuclear issues, but will have to rely on the expertise of deputies.